-Compact air conditioners for homes are available both as window units and as wall units.
+Compact air conditioners for homes are available as window and wall units.
 Compact units are great because they can easily fit in your space, are cost-efficient, and will still cool down smaller spaces.

-Window units are easy to install, but you may find that there are some limits to the area that they’ll cool.
-For example, if you have a loft area in your tiny home, you may find yourself needing two separate window units to help keep your home cool enough.
+Window units are easy to install, but you may find some limits to the area that they’ll cool.
+For example, if you have a loft area in your tiny home, you may need two separate window units to help keep your home cool enough.

 Wall-mounted units allow you to place the unit wherever you want in your home, but installation can be expensive.
 However, with a wall-mounted unit, you don’t have to worry about units sticking out of your windows.

-If you don’t require a full unit, fans are a great alternative.
-Fans have different settings, allowing you to cool the air or simply circulate the air.
+Fans are a great alternative if you don’t require a complete unit.
+Fans have different settings, allowing you to cool or circulate the air.
 They can also be moved around to different locations throughout your tiny home.
-So if you have multiple sleeping spaces and everyone prefers a different temperature, it is easy to have a fan in one space but not in the other.
+So if you have multiple sleeping spaces and everyone prefers a different temperature, having a fan in one space is easy, but not in another.

 Sometimes, the air outside is enough to help cool down your house.
-If you open your windows and set your fans to circulating, this is a great way to get a natural breeze blowing through your space!
+Opening your windows and setting your fans to circulate is a great way to get a natural breeze blowing through your space!

 Roof vent fans

-Depending on your location, you might not even need an air conditioner to help keep your space cool!
+Depending on your location, you might not need an air conditioner to help keep your space cool!
 Roof vent fans allow for natural ventilation.
-They help draw hot air out, which allows the internal temperature of your home to remain comfortable.
-These types of fans are more commonly found in RVs, but they can also be installed in tiny homes.
-It is recommended that you either incorporate the fans into your home when you construct it or have a professional install them for you.
+They help draw hot air out, allowing your home’s internal temperature to remain comfortable.
+These fans are more commonly found in RVs but can also be installed in tiny homes.
+You should either incorporate the fans into your home when you construct it or have a professional install them for you.
 If not installed properly, roof vent fans will leak when it rains.

 Space heaters are a good alternative when you don’t need a larger unit.
-While you don’t want to leave them running all the time, these are a cost-efficient way to get rid of a chill out of only one or two rooms.
+While you don’t want to keep them running all the time, these are cost-efficient ways to eliminate a chill out of only one or two rooms.
 Space heaters come in several different sizes, so it is possible to get smaller units that can be moved throughout the tiny home.

-Some individuals worry about space heaters and the possibility of them getting knocked over.
-If you’re worried about the possibility of your heater tipping over, opt to get one that has a weighted base and that has an auto shut-off feature.
+Some individuals worry about space heaters and the possibility of getting knocked over.
+If you’re worried about the possibility of your heater tipping over, opt to get one with a weighted base and an auto shut-off feature.

 Another concern with space heaters is that they dry out your air, which can lead to health concerns such as respiratory infections.
 If you use a space heater, you’ll also want to pick up a humidifier to help add moisture to the air.

-If you’re looking for a decorative piece that will also keep your tiny home cozy, try an electric fireplace.
+Try an electric fireplace if you’re looking for a decorative piece that will also keep your tiny home cosy.
 These electric heaters distribute heat directly in the room without the need for a chimney or vent.
-And since there are no actual flames involved, they are completely safe.
+And since there are no actual flames involved, they are entirely safe.

 There are a variety of sizes available, so you’ll be able to find something that fits your space.
 Some people even insert them into existing furniture pieces.
-For example, if you’re opting for a built-in entertainment center within your tiny home, a small electric fireplace could be incorporated into it.
+For example, a small electric fireplace could be incorporated if you opt for a built-in entertainment centre within your tiny home.

-Electric fireplaces aren’t designed to heat large houses, but they are perfect for tiny houses.
+Electric fireplaces aren’t designed to heat large houses but are perfect for tiny houses.
 Most electric fireplaces can comfortably heat up to 1000 square feet.

 If you’re living off the grid without electricity, you won’t be able to use space heaters or an electric fireplace.
 This is why tiny house owners resort to installing a wood-burning stove.

 Some wood-burning stoves are specifically designed for small spaces.
-If you choose a stove, you will need to consult a professional to avoid any potential dangers.
-You’ll need proper ventilation to ensure that the smoke doesn’t stay within your home.
+If you choose a stove, you must consult a professional to avoid any potential dangers.
+You’ll need proper ventilation to ensure the smoke doesn’t stay in your home.

-A mini-split system could be the answer for homeowners that are looking for both heating and cooling.
+A mini-split system could be the answer for homeowners looking for heating and cooling.
 These are a smaller version of a traditional HVAC unit that doesn’t require ductwork, making them ideal for tiny homes.

-While a split system can be pricey, it is a good investment if you’re planning on living in your tiny home for years to come.
-A benefit that split systems have over some of the other methods mentioned here is that you can control the exact temperature.
+While a split system can be pricey, it is a good investment if you plan on living in your tiny home for years.
+A benefit of split systems over some of the other methods mentioned here is that you can control the exact temperature.
 They’re completely safe and will keep your space at a comfortable level.